Surabaya: Pre-colonial era

-The Surabaya area was once the main gatewai to the capital of the Majapahit Kingdom from the sea, at the mouth of Kali Mas river.
-The anniversary of the city of Surabaya was set on May 31, 1293, Commemorating the victory of the Majapahit led by Raden Wijaya against the Mongol invasion.
-Mongol troops who came from the sea were described as SURA (sharks / brave) and Raden Wijaya's troops who came from the land were described as BAYA (crocodiles / danger), literally translating to brave to face the dangers that come threatening.
+The Surabaya area was once the main gateway to the capital of the Majapahit Kingdom from the sea, at the mouth of Kali Mas river.
+The anniversary of the city of Surabaya was set on May 31, 1293, commemorating the victory of the Majapahit led by Raden Wijaya against the Mongol invasion.
+Mongol troops who came from the sea were described as Sura (sharks/brave) and Raden Wijaya's troops who came from the land were described as Baya (crocodiles/danger), literally translating to brave to face the dangers that come threatening.
 So the day of victory is commemorated as the anniversary of Surabaya.